bokeh/bokeh/sphinx/source/index.rst

 Bokeh can help anyone who would like to quickly and easily create interactive plots, dashboards, and data applications.

-To get started using Bokeh to make your visualizations, see the :ref:`userguide`.
+To get started using Bokeh to make your visualizations, start with the :ref:`userguide`.

-To see examples of how you might use Bokeh with your own data, check out the :ref:`gallery`.
+For examples of how you might use Bokeh with your own data, check out the :ref:`gallery`.

-A complete API reference of Bokeh is at :ref:`refguide`.
+For detailed information about specific Bokeh components, consult the :ref:`refguide`.

 If you are interested in contributing to Bokeh, or extending the library, see the :ref:`devguide`.

 .. include:: docs/includes/hero.txt